aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1467-Basic Plots I - Scatter Plot, Line Plot.md

-### **Is plt.show( ) always required?**
+### Is plt.show( ) always required?

 You might’ve observed the line plt.show( ) after the plt.scatter( ).
 Is it necessary to use?

-* If Matplotlib is used in a terminal, scripts or specialized IDEs such as Spyder, Pycharm or VS Code, plt.show() is a must.
+* If Matplotlib is used in a terminal, scripts, or specialized IDEs such as Spyder, Pycharm, or VS Code, plt.show() is a must.
 * If Matplotlib is used in an iPython shell or a notebook as Jupyter Notebook or Colab Notebook, plt.show\(\) is usually unnecessary.

 The plt.show() command does a lot under the hood, as it must interact with your system's interactive graphical backend.
-The details of this operation can vary greatly from system to system and even installation to installation, but matplotlib does its best to hide all these details from you.
+The details of this operation can vary significantly from system to system and even installation to installation, but matplotlib does its best to hide all these details from you.

-In the following cell we are executing the same script as above, removing the plt.show() instruction:
+In the next cell, we are executing the same script as above, removing the plt.show() instruction: